fromjasonstuff/fromjason-eleventy/content/posts/Mastodon gave away its only weapon.md

 ---
 title: Mastodon gave away its only weapon (part 1)
-description: Meta waged a war on Mastodon last week, and few Fediverse leaders seem bothered by it.
+description: Meta waged a war on Mastodon last week, and few Fediverse leaders seem to think it's a big deal.
 But Mastodon is playing a zero-sum game it can’t win.
 site: fromJason
 sub: notebook
 date: 2023-12-17